albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 This is defined by offline or online map themes like the `OpenStreetMap <https://www.openstreetmap.org>`__.
 You can change the background by selecting another :ref:`theme-menu`.
 The background maps cannot be modified or configured since they are fetched from third party online services.
-*Little Navmap* downloads pre-rendered image tiles from these services to draw the background map.
+*Little Navmap* downloads prerendered image tiles from these services to draw the background map.

 See :doc:`MAPTHEMES` for more information about how to install additional map themes.